1024jp/GzipSwift/README.md

 __GzipSwift__ is a framework with an extension of Data written in Swift.
 It enables compress/decompress gzip using zlib.

+GzipSwift requires no privacy manifests since it does not access to any privacy information.

 ## Usage